Home

 First, you will be more limited in your choice of coffees.
 Not every coffee you can buy as whole beans is available in K-Cups.
 But about 30 different coffees come in this format now, so you still have a pretty wide selection to choose from.

-But if you like the idea of making just one cup at a time, the small extra cost may not trouble you too much.
+But if you like the idea of making just one cup at a time, the extra cost may not trouble you too much.

 There are other single-cup formats, like coffee pod machines and T-Disc machines.
 But the Keurig brewers seem to be the most popular right now.